+- 2.1 Please cite any Applicable Laws in your jurisdiction applicable to cybersecurity, including laws applicable to the monitoring, detection, prevention, mitigation and management of Incidents.
+This may include, for example, laws of data protection, intellectual property, breach of confidence, privacy of electronic communications, information security, and import / export controls, among others.

 - Federal Act on Data Protection.

 - Ordinance to the Federal Act on Data Protection.

 - Swiss Criminal Code.

 - Telecommunications Act.

 - Ordinance on Telecommunications Services.

 - Federal Act on Copyright and Related Rights.

 - Trade Mark Protection Act.

 - Civil Code, Code of Obligations.

 - Banking Act.

 - Ordinance on Banks.

 - Financial Market Infrastructure Act.

 - Financial Market Supervision Act.

 - Federal Law on Unfair Competition.

 - Federal Act on the Implementation of International Sanctions.

 - Federal Act on the Control of Dual-Use Goods, Specific Military Goods and Strategic Goods.

 - Ordinance on the Export, Import and Transit of Dual Use Goods, Specific Military Goods and Strategic Goods.

 - Ordinance on the Export and Brokering of Goods for Monitoring Internet and Mobile Communication.

-- Federal Act on the Intelligence Service.
+- Federal Act on the Intelligence Service (expected as of September 2017).

-- Federal Information Security Act.
+- Federal Information Security Act (expected as of 2018).

-2.2 Are there any cybersecurity requirements under Applicable Laws applicable to critical infrastructure in your jurisdiction?
-For EU countries only, please include details of implementing legislation for the Network and Information Systems Directive and any instances where the implementing legislation in your jurisdiction exceeds the requirements of the Directive.
+Are there any cybersecurity requirements under Applicable Laws applicable to critical infrastructure in your jurisdiction?
+For EU countries only, how (and according to what timetable) is your jurisdiction expected to implement the Network and Information Systems Directive?
+Please include details of any instances where the implementing legislation in your jurisdiction is anticipated to exceed the requirements of the Directive.

-In Switzerland, there are no generally applicable mandatory cybersecurity requirements for critical infrastructures so far (for sector-specific requirements, see question 3.2 below).
-In 2017, the Swiss Federal Council adopted the "National Strategy on the Protection of Critical Infrastructures" (SKI) for the years 2018-2022.
-The Swiss Federal Office for Civil Protection was mandated to implement the strategy and published a "Guideline for the Protection of Critical Infrastructures" in 2015 (updated in 2018), outlining recommended risk, crisis and continuity concepts based on international standards.
-Furthermore, the Swiss Federal Information Security Act prescribes certain security measures for Swiss Federal authorities and offers support to private operators of critical infrastructures to minimise network and system disruptions.
+In Switzerland, there are no generally applicable mandatory cybersecurity requirements for critical infrastructures so far (for sector-specific requirements see question 3.2 below).
+In 2012, the Federal Council adopted the "National Strategy on the Protection of Critical Infrastructures" (SIK).
+The Federal Office for Civil Protection was mandated to implement the strategy and published a "Guideline for the Protection of Critical Infrastructures" in 2015, outlining recommended risk, crisis and continuity concepts based on international standards.
+Furthermore, the draft bill of a Federal Information Security Act issued by the Federal Council in February 2017 prescribes certain security measures for federal authorities and offers support to private operators of critical infrastructures to minimise network and system disruptions.